Underground Petroleum Storage Systems (UPSS) and Vapour Recovery (VR)

 The person responsible for a UPSS is the person who has ‘management and control’ of the system.
-The person responsible must have procedures and systems in place to detect and manage any leaks as early as possible, and document these in an Fuel System Operation Plan for the premises.
+The person responsible must have procedures and systems in place to detect and manage any fuel loss and/or leaks as early as possible, and document these in a Fuel System Operation Plan for the premises.